lukei8ii/meal_planner/README.md

-meal_planner
+Meal Planner
 ============

-A meal planner for the Muscle Maker Grill menu
+This is a tool to figure out what meals add up to a specified calorie limit.

-Just open "meal_planner.html" in your favorite browser.
+Just open "index.html" in your favorite browser.